 As believers, we should have more than just a vague or general idea that the Bible is about God.
 This God, the eternal One, in time became a man, Jesus Christ.
 The Bible abounds in detail concerning Jesus—His nature, His living, His accomplishments, His salvation.
 The Old Testament and New Testament are full of revelation concerning Him!

-If we realize that the entire Bible centers and is focused on Christ as its main subject and content, then we also will be focused on Him when we come to God’s Word.
+If we realize that the entire Bible is focused on Christ as its main subject and content, then we also will be focused on Him when we come to God’s Word.
 Instead of getting distracted from Christ amid all the stories and less important matters in the Bible, we’ll actively look for Him in the Word.
 We’ll then discover distinct and specific riches of Christ in both the Old and New Testaments.
 Our appreciation of our dear Lord Jesus will increase as we discover just how wonderful He is in God’s Word.